Shari Woodbury, U.U. Minister

 Ritual has been important to humans since we first painted on cave walls.
 People today still have the need to mark the seasons of the places we live, and the seasons of our lives.
 I love ritual.

-From baby dedications and new member ceremonies to weddings and memorial services, part of what we do as a congregation is to bring people together, create supportive space for emotions, and give form to our feelings and commitments, through ritual.
+From baby dedications and new member ceremonies to weddings and celebrations of life, part of what we do as a congregation is to bring people together, create supportive space for emotions, and give form to our feelings and commitments, through ritual.
 Ritual can also enhance our interfaith connections, help us deal with tragedy, and support our witness in the public square.

 Pictured here: Celebrating water in-gathering with both children and adults.